THE CHALLENGE

 InControl2: One Dashboard for Every Building

 For a single-site primary school, managing the network from the router's local interface is straightforward enough.
-But the moment you have two buildings, three sites, or an entire multi-academy trust with a dozen schools, local management becomes impractical.
-InControl2 is Peplink's cloud management platform, and it changes how education IT teams operate.
+The moment you have two buildings, three sites, or an entire multi-academy trust with a dozen schools, local management becomes impractical.

 Every Balance router and AP One access point across every building and campus appears in a single InControl2 dashboard.
-From that dashboard, your IT team can monitor bandwidth usage in real time, push firmware updates to all devices simultaneously, apply policy changes across the entire estate, and receive alerts when a WAN link drops or an access point goes offline.
+Monitor bandwidth usage in real time, push firmware updates to all devices simultaneously, apply policy changes across the entire estate, receive alerts when a WAN link drops or an access point goes offline.

 For multi-academy trusts, InControl2 is particularly valuable.
-A central IT team can manage networking across all trust schools without driving between sites.
-Each school's network is logically separated within InControl2, so local staff can view their own site's status without seeing (or accidentally altering) other schools' configurations.
-Role-based access control means the IT director sees everything while site-level technicians see only their building.
+A central IT team manages networking across all trust schools without driving between sites.
+Each school's network is logically separated, so local staff view their own site's status without seeing (or accidentally altering) other schools' configurations.
+The IT director sees everything; site-level technicians see only their building.

 Key InControl2 features for education